Leave of Absence and Withdrawal

 International Undergraduate Admissions

 Yes.
-Due to the limitations on opportunities to prepare for and take the SAT and ACT because of the COVID-19 pandemic, Duke Kunshan is adopting a test-optional policy for the 2020-2021 application cycle.
+Due to the limitations on opportunities to prepare for and take the SAT and ACT because of the Covid-19 pandemic, DKU adopted a test-optional policy for the 2020-21 application cycle.
 Please review our test-optional policy information and related FAQs.

 What should I do if I am unable to take national exams, IB exams or other exams due to school closures?
 How will you consider my results if I do not perform as well as expected due to disruptions caused by Covid-19?